 Strategy articulates a decision to complete an organizational-level task, or achieve a defined end-state and objectives, together with the reason for doing that (purpose, which gives meaning to people).

-Your strategy needs to have a clear intent or aim, be meaningful to people with a clear and ‘worthwhile’ purpose —this unites people, and actionable —which means grounded in reality and evidence-based, clear, simple, designed with execution in mind, and with a direct link to daily priority of work on the front line.
+Your strategy needs to have a clear intent or aim, be meaningful to people with a clear and ‘worthwhile’ purpose —this unites people; and it needs to be actionable —which means grounded in reality, clear, simple, designed with execution in mind, and with a direct link to the daily priority of work on the front line.

 The resulting clarity, emotional engagement and sense of confidence and inspiration that develops makes for true empowerment.